lithops-cloud/lithops/docs/source/api_multiprocessing.rst

 Multiprocessing API
 ===================

 .. warning:: This feature is experimental and as such is unstable.
-Using it in production is discouraged, proceed at your own risk.
+Using it in production is discouraged.
 Expect errors and API/functionality changes in future releases.

 Lithops implements Python's `multiprocessing API <https://docs.python.org/3/library/multiprocessing.html>`_ to transparently run local-parallel applications but using serverless functions for Processes and a Redis instance for shared state and Inter-Process Communication (IPC).